 Not only will the creation of Laurus Cheadle Hulme address the growing demand for secondary places in our area, it will complement the outstanding education already provided by Cheadle Hulme High School to our local children.

 Laurus Cheadle Hulme is a non-selective, non-denominational Free School.
-It will open in September 2018*, initially providing 210 Year 7 places in seven forms with 30 students in each.
+It will open in September 2018, initially providing 210 Year 7 places.
 A further seven Year 7 forms will be added each academic year, until we become a thriving 1,050-pupil secondary school from Year 7 through to Year 11 by September 2022.

-At full capacity our pupils will be housed in a purpose-built facility with access to state of the art facilities and overlooking Bruntwood Park*, with our Year 11 students progressing to the Sixth Form based at Cheadle Hulme High School.
+Our students will be housed in a purpose-built building with access to state of the art facilities and overlooking Bruntwood Park, with our Year 11 students progressing to the Sixth Form based at Cheadle Hulme High School.
 We will share the same site as Cheadle Hulme Primary School.

 Head of School Designate